How to Cut Stair Stringers: A Comprehensive Guide

 Common Problems and Solutions

-1. Inconsistent Riser Heights: Double-check your total rise calculation and ensure each riser height is consistent.
-Adjust slightly if necessary to maintain uniformity.
+1. Inconsistent Riser Heights: Reevaluate your total rise calculation to confirm uniform riser heights.
+Adjust as necessary to maintain consistency.

-2. Uneven Treads: Verify the total run and tread depth calculations to ensure each tread is even and fits within the staircase design.
+2. Uneven Treads: Review your total run and tread depth calculations to ensure each tread fits well within the staircase design.

 3. Misaligned Stringers: Test fit each stringer before final installation to identify and correct any misalignments early on.